Anc3vt/ini/README.md

 </pre>

 ... and put it in a variable 'sourceIniData'.
 Then we can access data from it.
-Few examples how to do it:
+Several examples how to do it:
 <pre>
 Ini ini = new Ini(sourceIniData);